 The gateway course for both majors and minors into the program is RLST 10100, "Introduction to Religious Studies."
 Students should take the introductory course as early in their academic programs as possible.
 College students are also welcome to take RLST 10100 as an elective.

-The major requires students to explore one particular question in detail in a senior BA Paper.
+The major requires students to explore one particular question in detail in a senior BA paper.
 During May of their third year, students choose a faculty adviser and a research topic, and plan a course of study for the following year.
 Both the Director of Undergraduate Studies, Lucy Pick, and the Religious Studies preceptor can help with this task.
 Check out the Faculty profiles, below, to help locate faculty advisers who share your academic interests.

 BA Paper proposals must be approved by the Director of Undergraduate Studies.
 Students will enroll in the senior seminar convened by a preceptor during the Autumn and Winter quarters.
 This seminar helps students create their bibliographies, hone their writing, and present their research.
-The B.A. paper will be due early in the spring quarter.
+The BA paper will be due early in the spring quarter.
 Normally it should be between 30 and 40 pages; the upward limit is firm.

-Religious Studies courses for Winter 2014 include:
+Recent Religious Studies courses included: